 If you want to play Star Wars: Squadrons, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Star Wars: Squadrons has 6 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 5 accessibility features for Visual in Star Wars: Squadrons which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Outline Interactive Elements: Characters, platforms and enemies can be outlined or highlighted for visibility.
 This can be with a large border around the character or a special visual mode that adjust the colour to make characters more visible.

 Audio Cues for Visual Events: Audio is provided to indicate visual events.
 Game events or progress highlighted by visual icons, effects or animations are also accompanied by audio to signify that progress.
 This is useful for blind players.

 Audio Depiction of Event Location: Indication with positional/stereo audio of where directional events are on the screen for things like damage, footsteps, environmental elements or way-finding.
 This is useful for blind players.

 Motion Sickness Friendly

 Motion Sickness Friendly: Option to reduce motion sickness in 3D games.
 This includes the ability to disable motion blur, depth of field and field-of-vision effects.
 It also includes games that don't have these movement elements in the first place.

 Colour adjustments: Adjust colours of characters or game elements for greater visibility.
 Includes the ability to select which type of colour blind mode you require.